Naturopathy (12 questions)

 Yes, we are always accepting new patients.

-Yes, we have a wide range of products available through our clinic dispensary.
-You may call or email the clinic to reorder your products and we will be happy to send them to you by Canada Post, Express Post service.
+We have a wide range of products available through our clinic dispensary.
+You may call or email the clinic to reorder your products and we will be happy to send them to you by Canada Post, Express Post service, and Purolator.
 Delivery charges will vary depending on your order.

 While most of the supplements and remedies recommended by our practitioners are available through our clinic dispensary, you are not required to purchase them from Pinewood.
 Some retail brands may be available at your local health food store or online.
 Pinewood private label formulas are only available through our dispensary.
 It is important to note that certain products may only be purchased through a naturopathic doctor.